rlopezlara/InClassExercise/README.md

 9. After creating the second page, a new folder called pages will appear in the SRC folder, containing the necessary files for the new page.
 If we check the app-routing.module.ts file, we will see a new route for the details page.
 Rename “title-details” to “details”.

 <h4>Important:</h4>
-If there is an error in the title-details-routing.module.ts, go to title-details.page.ts and set standalone: false in the component metadata.<br/>
+If there is an error in the title-details-routing.module.ts, go to title-details.page.ts and set "standalone: false" in the component metadata.<br/>

-11. On the second page,title-details. page.html, we will add a Go Back button inside the <ion-title> to return to the home page:
+10. On the second page, title-details.page.html, we will add a Go Back button inside the "ion-title" to return to the home page:
 <br/>

 	 	<ion-buttons slot="start">